redarling/get_next_line-42/README.md

 # get_next_line

-## Project Description 📝
+## Project Description

 get_next_line is a function that reads a line from a file descriptor.
-It allows you to read line by line from a file or a stream such as the standard input.
+It allows you to read line by line from a file.
 This function is particularly useful for reading from files of unknown or variable length.

 ## 🛠️ Installation Instructions